Jihyeong-Jeon/CNN-Forex-/README.md

 # CNN-Forex-

+Charts are extracted from 2017-2018 timeline consists of 361,080 dataset [ forex open hours sunday 5pm to friday 4pm = 49hours break = 24*7 - 49  = 119 hours 17(avg hours per day) * 60 * 365-11=354(holidays) ]

+Every 20 minutes were used, which front 15mins for trainning chart and rest of 5min's avg for label.
+5min's avg were deducted from the last minute of trainning chart and divided by 0.00001 to calculate the pip movement.
+20 pips are approximately 1% increase of the original value = 1% margin.
+Thus lables are divided into 5 different status which are
+0:highly increasing (>40pip), 1: likely increasing (>20pip), 2: neutral (-20pip< X <+20pip), 3: likely decreasing (<-20pip), 4: highly decreasing (<-40pip)

+First sorting showed distribution of #h_i_c: 0.061245%, i_c: 0.189265%, n_c: 0.501288%, d_c: 0.185346%, h_d_c: 0.062856% which h_i_c i_c n_c d_c h_d_c denotes 0,1,2,3,4 mentioned above respectively.
+To reduce unbalanced dataset, data augmentation was needed and oversampling method was used to reduce the unbalance.
+Oversampling was processed by checking the number of data every sorting iteration and duplicated the same image to match the number of data each time.
+After data-augmentation data was balanced as all labels were approximately 20%.

+Input size was 128x128x1 as it was grey scaled image.
+Conv2D with k=3 s=2 pad=same activation=relu optimzer=ADAM loss=categorical_crossentropy metrics=accuracy was used to train and learn the model. the total parameter used was approximately 1M as NN was not very deep. epoch was 3.

 #  Convolutional Neural Network Summary
 #  CNN uses feature extracting method from the given input as RGB (N x N x 3) or Grey scaled images (N x N x 1).
 It uses filters to find corresponding weights which is to figure out the importance of the pixels in the images that matters.
 #  There are some technics such as Padding, Strides, Pooling layers, CNN Backpropagation